boldlinestudios/laravel-revenuecat-api/README.md

 - List endpoints return a **`ListPage<T>`** wrapper for pagination.
 - Some utility endpoints return the raw **`Response`**.

+See the full DTO catalog and ListPage documentation in [DATA.md](DATA.md).

 ### DTOs

 DTOs expose typed getters and a `toArray()` method: